niha1n/niha1n/README.md

 ## Hi there 👋,

-#### I'm Nihal, Student at Mar Baselios College of Engineering and Technology.
+#### I'm Nihal, B.Tech Student .
 I am a tech enthusiast, Would love to see myself as a DevOps Engineer.
 -------

 ## 🧐 About